-10 tips for settling the contents portion of your claim
+10 tips for settling a contents (personal property) claim

 1) Get a complete copy of your insurance policy and read it!